Spinal Cord Injury & Plasticity

 Although promoting long-distance regrowth of injured axons has been a longstanding objective of spinal cord injury (SCI) research, there is now wide-spread appreciation for the contribution of intrinsic neuroplastic axonal growth (i.e., short-distance intraspinal sprouting) to spontaneous functional recovery.
 Spinal interneurons are identified as an essential component of this plasticity and contribute to the formation of new anatomical pathways following SCI, that can re-route information around the site of injury.
 In effect, such “by-pass” pathways constitute neural relays that contribute to functional improvements.
 Our research team believes that treatments capable of harnessing and enhancing this natural plasticity may circumvent the need for long-range axonal growth.
 Accordingly, we believe that spinal interneurons are a key therapeutic target for optimizing anatomical repair and functional recovery following SCI.

 The above photo is a histological section taken through the cervical spinal cord (a cross-section) at the site of an injury (left side) that also received cell transplantation.
 The right half of this image shows spinal cord tissue that has been spared by this lateralized – or asymmetric – injury.
 The cells transplanted in these studies are labeled (in red here) so that we are able to track their distribution.
 This image confirms that the transplanted cells have survived and differentiated into neuronal and glial cells.
-These ongoing studies – led by Victoria Spruance – are assessing whether transplantation of neuronal and glial precursor cells can restore continuity of the injured spinal cord, promote repair of phrenic pathways, and enhance recovery of diaphragm function after cervical SCI.
-Collaborative work is also being pursued with Dr Itzhak Fischer and Giles Plant to explore different progenitor cell types.
+These ongoing studies – led by Lana Zholudeva – are assessing whether transplantation of neuronal and glial precursor cells can restore continuity of the injured spinal cord, promote repair of phrenic pathways, and enhance recovery of diaphragm function after cervical SCI.
+Collaborative work is also being pursued with Dr Itzhak Fischer, Giles Plant, and Shelly Sakiyama-Elbert to explore different progenitor cell types.

 A second goal of our research program is explore the therapeutic benefits of rehabilitation on respiratory function after spinal cord injury.
 The use of ‘activity’ based therapies following spinal cord injured has been explored extensively as a means of driving plasticity and recovery of locomotor function.
 Experimental studies have been translated to clinical studies (e.g. see work conducted by the NeuroRecovery Network), which have led to some functional improvements in injured individuals.
-Activity-based therapies are also useful at promoting recovery of non-locomotor function, such as breathing.
-Led by Ifrah Hussain and Lana Zholudeva, our research is now exploring how such strategies can be used to drive plasticity and recovery of breathing following cervical spinal cord injury.
+Activity-based therapies (e.g. treadmill training) are also useful at promoting recovery of non-locomotor function, such as breathing.
+Training of respiratory muscles can also be achieved by intermittent exposures to either low-oxygen (equivalent to going up a very high mountain) or high carbon dioxide.
+Exposure to this modified inspired air makes the respiratory muscles work harder and can elicit plasticity.
+Led by Margo Randelman, our research is now exploring how such strategies can be used to drive plasticity and recovery of breathing following cervical spinal cord injury.
 Funded by the Craig H. Neilsen Foundation, and in collaboration with Dr Marie-Pascale Cote, this research is assessing whether locomotor training or enhanced respiratory activity can improve diaphragm function following cervical spinal cord injury